terrapower/armi/doc/user/radial_and_axial_expansion.rst

       od: 1.0
       latticeIDs: [1,2]

 To resolve this issue, ``block_plenum_multiPin`` should be replaced with the following definition.
-See ``armi/tests/detailedAxialExpansion/refSmallReactorBase.yaml`` for a complete example.
+See the ``multi pin fuel`` assembly definition within ``armi/tests/detailedAxialExpansion/refSmallReactorBase.yaml`` for a complete example.

 .. code-block:: yaml